Kimhyr/Kedit/README.md

 * using raw pointers; and
 * not using the C++ standard library (I use the C standard library, except `iostream`).

+## What's with the buffer?

+The process of inserting a string into a rope is too slow.
+First, you must locate the requested position in the rope within a *O(log(n))* time complexity;
+then, you must split the string, and allocate space for both halfs of the string in the heap.
+Soley due to allocating space on the heap per insertion is a no-go for me.

+The data structure used for the buffer is a circular doubly linked list with each node having a preallocated space (perferably 160 bytes+) for data.
+The data structure is also accompanied by a cursor that is used for insertion, deletion, and traversing the buffer.

+The use of the cursor and the buffer being circular means that traversing will never take a time complexity of $O(n)$, where $n$ is the mass of the buffer, instead it will take $O(\log{n - i + 1}$ moving forwards, and $O(\log{i + 1})$ moving backwards, where $n$ is the mass of the bfufer, and $i$ is the index that the cursor is on.

+The time complexity of inserting a string when the cursor is hanging in it's segment is $O(n)$, where $n$ is the length of the string being inserted.
+Inserting a string that can overflow the cursor's segment when the cursor is hanging in it's segment is
+$O(m - o + (n - (m - o)) + A * \lceil \frac{n - (m - o)}{m} \rceil )$, where $m$ is the
+capacity of the segment that the cursor is on, $o$ is the mass of the segment that the cursor is on, $n$ is the length of the string being inserted, and $A$ is a heap allocation.
+Inserting within the cursor's segment's mass is

 ## Tasks